adelao747/drug_analysis/README.md

-# Generating the Summary Statistics Table
+# Generate Summary Statistics

 Create a dataframe of summary statistics.
-Remember, there is more than one method to produce the results you're after, so the method you use is less important than the results.
+Remember, there is more than one method to produce the results you're after, so the method you use is less important than the result.

 Your summary statistics should include:

 - A row for each drug regimen.
 These regimen names should be contained in the index column.

 - A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.